reactiveui/website/input/docs/handbook/view-models/boilerplate-code.md

 public string Name { get; set; }
 ```

-> **Note** `ReactiveUI.Fody` currently doesn't support inline auto property initializers.
-Don't attempt to write code like `public string Name { get; set; } = "Name";`, this won't work as you expect and will likely throw a very weird exception.
+> **Note** `ReactiveUI.Fody` currently doesn't support inline auto property initializers in generic types.
+It works fine with non-generic types.
+But if you are working on a generic type, don't attempt to write code like `public string Name { get; set; } = "Name";`, this won't work as you might expect and will likely throw a very weird exception.
 To workaround this limitation, move your property initialization code to the constructor of your view model class.
 We know about this limitation and [have a tracking issue for this](https://github.com/reactiveui/ReactiveUI/issues/2416).

 # ObservableAsPropertyHelper properties